vidhi-mody/vidhi-mody-old/README.md

    }
 ```

 Hey!
 I'm Vidhi.
-I see you've onboarded my Journey of trying to learn something new everyday, figuring out the whys, *'coding under the influence of caffeine'*, debugging, executing and staying current in the technology arena with one final destination to be the "Queen of Codes"
+I see you've onboarded my [Journey](https://vidhi-mody.github.io/) of trying to learn something new everyday, figuring out the whys, *'coding under the influence of caffeine'*, debugging, executing and staying current in the technology arena with one final destination to be the "Queen of Codes"

 My career is developing software, but my life is adventuring.
 I am a curious person who enjoys figuring out the building blocks of the world, and rearranging them to build something even better. ¯\ (ツ) /¯

-If you ever want to connect hit me up on [LinkedIn](https://www.linkedin.com/in/vidhi-mody-21629a150) or [Twitter](https://twitter.com/vidhi_mody/).
+If you ever want to connect hit me up on [LinkedIn](https://www.linkedin.com/in/vidhi-mody-21629a150).